San Antonio Neighborhoods

 Bulverde.

 Bulverde is served by the Comal Independent School District, headquartered in New Braunfels.
-According to Comal ISD's official accountability reporting (comalisd.org), the district received an overall score of 87 for the 2025 TEA accountability year.
-The district serves more than 30,300 students across 36 campuses, covering 589 square miles across Comal, Bexar, Hays, Kendall, and Guadalupe counties — one of the larger footprints in the region.
+According to Comal ISD (comalisd.org), the district serves more than 30,300 students across 36 campuses, covering 589 square miles across Comal, Bexar, Hays, Kendall, and Guadalupe counties.
+The district received an overall score of 87 for the 2025 TEA accountability year, per the Texas Education Agency (tea.texas.gov).
 Communities served include Bulverde, Garden Ridge, Canyon Lake, Spring Branch, Fischer, Timberwood Park, and portions of New Braunfels and Schertz.
-The district reported a 98.1% four-year graduation rate for the Class of 2023, according to the Texas Tribune's school data.
+The district reported a 98.1% four-year graduation rate for the Class of 2023, per the Texas Education Agency (tea.texas.gov).

 Bulverde-area campuses in the Smithson Valley and Davenport feeder patterns include Rahe Bulverde Elementary, Bulverde Middle School, Smithson Valley High School, and Davenport High School.
-Smithson Valley High School's Navy JROTC program has received national recognition as the top program in the country.
-Private school options in the area include Bracken Christian School.
+Four Comal ISD JROTC programs received national recognition for the 2023-2024 school year — spanning Air Force, Army, and Navy programs across Canyon High, Davenport High, Pieper High, and Smithson Valley High.
+Smithson Valley's Navy JROTC earned Distinguished Unit with Academic Honors recognition from the Naval Service Training Command, ranking 3rd of 28 units in Area 18.
+(Source: Comal ISD, comalisd.org — verify for current year) Private school options in the area include Bracken Christian School.
 Verify current campus assignments and feeder patterns at tea.texas.gov using the specific property address before making an offer.

 Heads up: A Bulverde mailing address does not guarantee a specific campus assignment within Comal ISD.
 The district covers multiple feeder patterns across a wide geographic area.
 Confirm your exact campus using the property address at tea.texas.gov before you make an offer — feeder patterns can shift as the district manages enrollment across a fast-growing area.